adddeeel/HCCDA/README.md

 # HCCDA
-This is repository is about cloud task and labs
+This repository is about cloud task and labs